Electronics/F1NameChanger/Readme.md

 Current stable version: https://github.com/Electronics/F1NameChanger/releases/tag/v2.1.1

+See [Issue #15](https://github.com/Electronics/F1NameChanger/issues/15) for latest on 1.18 game patch

 # Running

 Simply download the executable from the releases section.
 Run the application and you should get the main GUI of the program.